 Analysis using GeoAnalytics Tools

 Analysis using GeoAnalytics Tools is run using distributed processing across multiple ArcGIS GeoAnalytics Server machines and cores.
 GeoAnalytics Tools and standard feature analysis tools in ArcGIS Enterprise have different parameters and capabilities.
-To learn more about the standard tool Find Hot Spots, see the Find Hot Spots tool help.
-To learn more about the differences between the tools, see Feature analysis tool differences.
+To learn more about these differences, see Feature analysis tool differences.

 A city's police department is conducting an analysis to determine if there is a relationship between violent crimes and unemployment rates.
 An expanded summer job program will be implemented for high schools in areas where there is high violent crime and high unemployment.
 Find Hot Spots will be used to find areas with statistically significant crime and unemployment hot spots.

 A conservation officer is studying disease in trees to prioritize which areas of the forest should receive treatment and learn more about areas that are showing some resistance.
 The Find Hot Spots tool can be used to find clusters of diseased (hot spots) and healthy (cold spots) trees.

 Input features must be points.
 Points are being analyzed by aggregated features within a square grid (bins).

 The output layer will have additional fields containing information such as the statistical significance of each feature, the p-value, and the z-score.